Semi-supervised Shelter Mapping for WASH Accessibility Assessment in Rohingya Refugee Camps

+We evaluate the proposed semi-supervised segmentation framework on a multi-temporal dataset, comprising UAV and satellite imagery with sparsely available GT labels (Materials and Methods).
+Our framework is compared with three baseline categories: a supervised Fully Convolutional Network (FCN) \cite{long2015fcn}, previously applied to refugee shelter detection \cite{Ghorbanzadeh22,wernicke2023deep}; (ii) standard semantic segmentation methods, including supervised U-Net \cite{ronneberger2015unet} and UNetFormer \cite{wang2022unetformer}, and semi-supervised UniMatch-V2 \cite{yang2025unimatch}; and (iii) test-time adaptation methods, including TENT \cite{wang2021tent} and SHOT \cite{liang2020shot}, for domain shift robustness (\hyperref[sec:Segmentation_Framework_Implementation]{\textit{SI Appendix}, Text~\ref{sec:Segmentation_Framework_Implementation}}).

+For quantitative assessment, we report conventional segmentation metrics—Intersection over Union (IoU), precision, recall, and F1-score (\Cref{tab: main_result}).
+The supervised baselines (FCN, U-Net, and UNetFormer) consistently exhibit lower precision but higher recall, suggesting that they tend to include non-shelter surroundings in visually complex scenes.
+Conversely, the semi-supervised baselines (UniMatch-V2, TENT, and SHOT) generally achieve higher precision, with F1-scores that are typically superior or comparable to those of the supervised baselines.
+This improvement in precision derives from how these methods exploit unlabeled data.
+Nevertheless, these baselines rely on pseudo-labels for supervision signals without an explicit denoising mechanism, leading to error accumulation during training.
+Our method refines pseudo-labels using SAM’s instance-level priors (\hyperref[sec:Effectiveness_Pseudo-label_refinement]{\textit{SI Appendix}, Text~\ref{sec:Effectiveness_Pseudo-label_refinement}}), yielding the best overall performance.
+It surpasses the refugee-related method (FCN) by 4.9$\%$ and even the second-best method (TENT) by 3.0$\%$ in F1-score.

-In high- and mid-density cases (\textbf{\#1} and \textbf{\#2}), most baselines produce inaccurate masks due to visual noise from dense tree canopies, severe spatial congestion, and irregular shelter geometries.
-Specifically, FCN, U-Net, and UNetFormer tend to yield fragmented or noisy predictions, frequently misclassifying vegetation as shelters.
+To complement the quantitative results, we perform qualitative assessment with baselines on unlabeled data collected in \textit{2025} (\cref{fig:segmentation_result}).
+Three refugee shelter-density scenarios such as high-density camp ($\#\textbf{1}$), mid-density camp ($\#\textbf{2}$), and low-density camp ($\#\textbf{3}$) are considered.
+In high- and mid-density cases ($\#\textbf{1}$ and $\#\textbf{2}$), most baselines produce inaccurate masks due to severe spatial congestion and disordered shelters.
+Specifically, the supervised baselines (FCN, U-Net, and UNetFormer) generate noisy and fragmented predictions, frequently misclassifying vegetation as shelters.